cabird/AI_where_it_matters/manually_coded_reports/report-data_design_planning_requirements_gathering_analysis.md

 #### Theme: Automate context-aware design generation from gathered requirements

-While several respondents caution that AI design isn’t yet “a strong forte,” many still **want AI to generate draft designs**—**but only when grounded** in validated requirements and **org-specific constraints** (e.g., mandated UI component systems).
-Developers expect AI to propose **design and architecture** aligned to the team’s coding practices and to continuously reflect updates in requirements.
+While several respondents caution that AI design isn't yet "a strong forte," many still want AI to generate draft designs—but only when grounded in validated requirements and org-specific constraints (e.g., mandated UI component systems).
+Developers expect AI to propose design and architecture aligned to the team's coding practices and to continuously reflect updates in requirements.

-This theme ties design generation to **validation** against requirements: beyond creating designs, AI should help confirm that proposed solutions **actually satisfy** the stated requirements, reducing the risk of mismatch.
+This theme ties design generation to validation against requirements: beyond creating designs, AI should help confirm that proposed solutions actually satisfy the stated requirements, reducing the risk of mismatch.

 **Sub-themes identified:**